sathwik-y/AI-Tutor-Intel/OpenVino/README.md

 ## Running the Project

-Open and run the `OpenVinoLlama.ipynb` notebook.
+Open and run the `OpenVinoQwen.ipynb` notebook.
 The notebook will:
 - Install required packages
 - Load the original model
 - Benchmark it